cloakware-ctf/rhme3-writeups/README.md

 #### The Last Straw

+So, we were left with a search through roughly 384 offsets in frameB through a short (and known) list of password-pairs combined with only a couple variations of AES and bit orders.
+Which we searched through.
+Again.
+Still nothing.

-On April 9th (2018) we contacted Alex again:
+On April 9th (2018) we contacted Alex again and kept working on side-channel analysis to try to figure out the actual AES key and offset.

 > Hi Alex, I'm sorry to report that we haven't been able to convert all your help into something useful .
 Lots of the known space searched, but no flags.
 We think that either 1) we need to do something special in packing the response to avoid the stuck bits (the ones that read-back zero after a latch) or 2) there is a password-preparation routine that needs to be applied to the concatenation of the two words from the list before using it as an AES key.
 We think we can figure out 2 by SCA on the target during the operations is performs when the challenge bit is set -- so far we're just getting slowed down by our tooling setup requiring the CW instead of the picoscope for this challenge.
 I hope to remove that restriction today and get a better look at AES during latch of the challenge bit.